netdata/netdata/python.d/README.md

     host: 'otherhost'
 ```

-If no configuration is given, module will attempt to connect to `ntpd` on `::1:123` or `127.0.0.1:123`.
-Peer names are resolved using reverse dns lookup of the source address.
-Local peers (127.*) are hidden by default, use `peer_filter: '.*'` to show all.
-To disable reverse lookup and show ip addresses instead, use `peer_names: no`.
-Any dots `.` are replaced with dashes `-`.
+If no configuration is given, module will attempt to connect to `ntpd` on `::1:123` or `127.0.0.1:123` and show charts for the systemvars.
+Use `all_peers: yes` to also show the charts for configured peers.
+Local peers (127.*) are hidden by default, use `peer_filter: ''` to show all.

 ---